-The Hindu Epics: The Ramayana and Mahabharata
+The Ramayana and Mahabharata

 As the Upanishads gained prominence and pushed towards philosophical monism, for Brahman beyond even the personification of Brahma, the Hindu tradition simultaneously gathered theistic traditions together in the great epics.
 These tails tied many gods together along with Hindu traditional law and philosophical teachings of the Upanishads.
 This is why these texts have such a key role in Hinduism, providing the teachings and morals in a narrative and memorable form.